Chasing the ‘Brodgar road’ – the claimed route of the stone circle megaliths

 According to Marwick, the track then roughly followed the shore of the Harray loch, past “Farrer’s Knowe” (undoubtedly Fresh Knowe) before turning and passing the Comet Stone.
 Prior to this point, however, the modern road cut across the prehistoric routeway “thereby laying bare a sectional view of its construction”.
 [2]

-It then headed south to end at the edge of the Stenness loch, where:
+It then headed south to end at the side of the Stenness loch, where:

-Before we consider the evidence for the route proposed by Marwick, let us jump forward to the 20th century where we find another mention of the “road”.
+Before we consider the evidence for Marwick’s proposed route, let us jump forward to the 20th century where we find another mention of the “road”.

 From Clumly to Brodgar